-4-604 EMERGENCY CONTRACTING
+4-602 EMERGENCY CONTRACTING

-- (A) The following shall accompany the payment document for contracts, which are for \$20,000.00 or more: - (1) Contractor's invoice. - (2) Copy of the purchase order approved by the Construction Section.
-If prior approval was not received, then a copy of the purchase order with a letter of justifying the failure to obtain approval must be attached. - (3) Contractor's release of claims - (4) Consent of surety, if a payment and performance bond was required.
+- (A) The following shall accompany the final payment document for contracts, which are for \$20,000.00 or more: - (1) Contractor's invoice. - (2) Copy of the purchase order or contract approved by the Construction Section.
+If prior approval was not received, then a copy of the purchase order with a letter of justifying the failure to obtain approval must be attached. - (3) Contractor's release of claims. - (4) Consent of surety, if a payment and performance bond was required. - (5) Agency (other than SBS owned projects) payments do not require SBS approval unless it is the final payment.

-4-605 SOLE SOURCE CONTRACTING
+4-603 SOLE SOURCE CONTRACTING

-- (A) The following shall accompany the payment document for contracts, which are for \$20,000,00 or more: - (1) Contractor's invoice. - (2) Contractor's release of claims. - (3) Consent of Surety, if a performance and payment bond is required.
+- (A) The following shall accompany the final payment document for contracts, which are for \$20,000.00 or more:

+- (1) Contractor's invoice.

+- (2) Contractor's release of claims.